After-Shock/Cloudbox-wiki/FAQ.md

 ## Why does Cloudbox use a user specified network called "cloudbox" instead of bridge?

-(1) keeps all Cloudbox containers organized under one network; and (2), bridge network does not support aliases.
+(1) keeps all Cloudbox containers organized under one network; and (2), bridge network does not allow network aliases.

 ## Unrar module fails to install during the Common Role step